anikdeyshaon/cf-stats/README.md

 python -m cfstats _Comfortably_Numb__ --ttl 30
 ```

-Note: This project requires Python 3.9+ and the dependencies listed in `pyproject.toml` (`requests`, `rich`, `platformdirs`).
-If you are missing them, install using your preferred method or environment manager.
+Note: This project requires Python 3.9+ and the following dependencies: `requests`, `rich`, and `platformdirs`.
+If they are missing, install them with pip as shown above (preferably in a virtual environment).

 ### Output